 Frequent trips to the dentist can actually keep your heart healthy, too!
 Your dentist will check for gum disease warning signs, such as bad breath, receding gums, or tender and swollen gum tissue.
 You can do your part by maintaining good oral hygiene between visits.

 If you are showing any of the above signs of gum disease it is probably time to schedule your gum disease treatment with us.
-Call the office of the expert La Mesa dentist Dr. Feinberg today at 619-462-8550.
+Call the office of the expert La Mesa dentist, Dr. Richard Feinberg, today at 619-462-8550.

 The first step towards a beautiful, healthy smile is to schedule an appointment.